 1. Cream Blush & Shadow

 Layering creams under powder will ensure beautiful & long lasting finishes, especially if you choose a tropical destination (which, goals!).
 If your skin is normal to dry, creams are best, but if you tend to be more on the combination to oily side, gels are the ideal option.
 Be sure to apply cream or gel blush underneath your translucent setting powder, followed by powder blush, for a true "glow from within" look.
-My current favourites are Tarte's Cheek Stains & Becca's Beach Lip and Blush Tint.
+My favourite blushers are Tarte's Cheek Stains & Becca's Beach Lip & Blush Tint, while my favourite cream shadows are RMS Beauty Eye Polishes.

 As for cream shadows, I apply these after eye primer, again layering powder eyeshadow over top.
 As an added bonus, Too Faced Shadow Insurance is my go-to eye primer at the moment because it also happens to waterproof whatever you layer over it!